 If you filed your FAFSA electronically and included your email address, you will receive an email that allows you access to your electronic SAR within a few days of submitting your completed FAFSA.
-(SAR results will take approximately 3 weeks if you filed a paper FAFSA.)
+(SAR results will take approximately three weeks if you filed a paper FAFSA.)
 The SAR contains Expected Family Contribution (EFC) information, as well as initial information about your Pell Grant eligibility.
 Any college or university that you listed on your FAFSA will receive an electronic copy of your SAR once your application has been processed.
-Colleges and universities use your EFC to determine the amount of federal grants, loans, work-study and other financial aid programs for which you may be eligible.
+Colleges and universities use your EFC to determine your eligibility for federal grants, loans, work-study and other financial aid programs.